Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Highlighting your relevant experience and skills

-- A statement of your interest in the position and the company
+- Expressing your enthusiasm for the position and the company

-- A closing and contact information
+- Providing a professional closing and your contact details

-Here is an example of the resume letter:
+Here is an example of how to write a resume:

 Dear [Hiring Manager’s Name]

-I am writing to convey my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As a highly skilled and knowledgeable [Your field] I think I’d be an ideal candidate to be considered for this job.
+I am writing to convey my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As an extremely skilled and experienced person in your field I am confident that I will be an ideal candidate for this opportunity.

 I thank you for considering my application.
-I am looking forward to hearing from you.
+I am looking forward receiving your feedback.

 Sincerely,